spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 * **Gill GW (1998).** Craniofacial Criteria in the Skeletal Attribution of Race.
 In *Forensic Osteology:
 Advances in the Identification of Human Remains,* 2nd ed., Reichs K (ed), pp.293-317.
 Charles C. Thomas, Springfield, IL.
   * Ancestry estimation based on nonmetric craniofacial morphology.
-These data represent a mid-1990s collective assessment of observers’ experiences in the field.
+These data represent a mid-1990s collectiveassessment of observers’ experiences in the field.
 The variation of twenty-two traits of the skull are compared and described as typical features of American Indian, Black, East Asian, Polynesian, and White populations.
 The authors state that while all of the presented traits can be useful for ancestry estimation, those of the nose and mouth have shown to be the most useful.
-The user should be cautious when applying this method as little attention is provided to the underlying distribution of traits among the populations surveyed.
+The user shouldbe cautious when applying this method as little attention is provided to the underlying distribution of traits among the populations surveyed.
 Method should be deprecated.

 * **Hefner J (2009).** Cranial nonmetric variation and estimating ancestry.
 Journal of Forensic Sciences, 54(5):985-995.
   * Provides underlying frequency distributions by ancestry for 11 commonly used cranial nonmetric traits.
 The reference sample consists of 747 individuals from four skeletal collections, comprised of prehistoric and contemporary individuals, which are separated into an African, Asian, European, and Native American.
 Ten of the 11 traits examined had frequency distributions with significant differences (p < 0.001) between groups, but the range in variation of these traits, particularly within groups, suggests that ancestry estimation cannot be conducted by visual observation alone.

-Hefner J,
-Ousley SD (2014).
-Statistical classification methods for estimating ancestry using morphoscopic traits.
+* **Hefner J, Ousley SD (2014).** Statistical classification methods for estimating ancestry using morphoscopic traits.
 Journal of Forensic Sciences, 59(4):883-890.

-Ancestry estimation using six
-cranial nonmetric traits to separate American Whites and Blacks.
-OSSA is a nonparametric method that compresses morphological variation into two classes.
-To employ OSSA, all six non-metric traits are scored using the original character states (original ordinal categories, 0-4), and then compressed to the corresponding dichotomous state (0,1).
+  * Ancestry estimation using six cranial nonmetric traits to separate American Whites and Blacks.
+OSSA is anonparametric method that compresses morphological variation into two classes.To employ OSSA, all six non-metric traits are scored using the original character states (original ordinal categories, 0-4), and then compressed to the corresponding dichotomous state (0,1).
 All six OSSA scores (0-6) are summed.
 Values of four or greater are classified as American White; values of three or less are classified as American Black.

-İşcan MY,
-Loth SR, Wright RK (1984).
-Age estimation from the rib by phase analysis: White males.
+* **İşcan MY, Loth SR, Wright RK (1984).** Age estimation from the rib by phase analysis: White males.
 Journal of Forensic Sciences, 29:1094-1104.

-Age estimation based on the
-morphology of the sternal end of the fourth rib (White Males).
+  * Age estimation based on the morphology of the sternal end of the fourth rib (White Males).
 This system is a 9-phase system (0-8), requiring the sternal end of the 4th rib be compared to three-dimensional casts of known age exemplars.
 The reference population consists of 118 white males of known age at death.

-İşcan MY,
-Loth SR, Wright RK (1985).
-Age estimation from the rib by phase analysis:  White females.
+* **İşcan MY, Loth SR, Wright RK (1985).** Age estimation from the rib by phase analysis:  White females.
 Journal of Forensic Sciences, 30:853-863.

-Age estimation based on the
-morphology of the sternal end of the fourth rib (White Females).
+  * Age estimation based on themorphology of the sternal end of the fourth rib (White Females).
 This system is a 9-phase system (0-8), requiring the sternal end of the 4th rib be compared to three-dimensional casts of known age exemplars.
 The reference population consists of 86 white females of known age at death.